samaradel/www_threefold/www.threefoldtoken.com/content/information/press-release.md

 ### THREEFOLD IS BUILDING A NEW INTERNET & LAUNCHES TOKEN

-DUBAI - March 30, 2018 - The ThreeFold Foundation, a nonprofit organization, is thrilled to announce the launch of the **ThreeFold Toke** (TFT) and the **ThreeFold Grid**, a new and neutral Internet.
+DUBAI - March 30, 2018 - The ThreeFold Foundation, a nonprofit organization, is thrilled to announce the launch of the **ThreeFold Token** (TFT) and the **ThreeFold Grid**, a new and neutral Internet.

 The Internet today is not neutral, it’s delivered and controlled by a few tech giants.
 We have a dream to create a new Internet, an Internet which is funded by all of us.
 To fund and promote the growth of this new neutral Internet we have created a new exciting digital currency called TFT.